 Binge Drinking: More Than Just a Fun Night Out

 One reason many college students do not believe they have an alcohol problem is that they only drink once or twice a week.
-While this seems infrequent, the next question to ask is how much are they drinking once or twice a week.
-Binge drinking is the consumption of an excessive amount of alcohol in a short period of time.
-Researchers define binge drinking as five or more drinks for a male and four or more drinks for a female.
-Although binge drinking may be excessive alcohol consumption for just one night, it can have serious long-term side effects that can impact students across all areas of their lives.
-The NBCI linked binge drinking to negatively affecting these areas for students’ lives:
+While this seems infrequent, the next question is how much they drink once or twice weekly.
+Binge drinking is the consumption of an excessive amount of alcohol in a short period.

 Drug Abuse and Addiction in College

 Many people are not surprised by frequent and excessive drinking in college, but people may be unaware that alcohol is not the only substance being abused on college campuses.